OctopusDeploy/blog/blog/2021-08/safe-schema-updates-3-ci-is-misunderstood/index.md

 ## How does all this relate to safe database updates?

 This mini-rant about CI might sound like a bit of a tangent, but it’s important that we understand CI properly before we go deep on loose coupling in the next two posts.
-Sure, smaller systems are easier to test, but there’s more to it than that, and it would be useful to go into our discussions about loose coupling and Domain-Driven Development (DDD) armed with a clear appreciation of the broader meaning and value of resilience and continuous integration.
+Sure, smaller systems are easier to test, but there’s more to it than that, and it would be useful to go into our discussions about loose coupling and Domain-Driven Development (DDD) armed with a clear appreciation of the broader meaning and value of resilience and Continuous Integration.

 Additionally, DDD is fundamentally about breaking up data models, and databases are often a shared dependency for many other systems.
 Loose coupling requires the decoupling of the data associated with independent services.
-Hence, when we start talking about the value of splitting up databases with respect to CI concerns, it’s useful to appreciate continuous integration in its fullest sense, rather than the shallow but widespread “continuous build” misinterpretation.
+Hence, when we start talking about the value of splitting up databases with respect to CI concerns, it’s useful to appreciate Continuous Integration in its fullest sense, rather than the shallow but widespread “continuous build” misinterpretation.

 ## Next Time

 In the next two posts, we are going to switch gears and talk about database architecture - from both a technical and a human perspective.
-We’ll talk about loose coupling and domain-driven development, and how these principles help us to practice continuous integration and produce safe, resilient IT systems.
+We’ll talk about loose coupling and domain-driven development, and how these principles help us to practice Continuous Integration and produce safe, resilient IT systems.

 !include <safe-schema-updates-posts>